olvaffe/olv-notes/tools/namespaces.md

     Likewise, a process that creates a new user namespace using unshare(2) or joins an existing user namespace using setns(2) gains a full set of capabilities in that namespace.
+  - On the other hand, that process has no capabilities in the parent (in the case of clone(2)) or previous (in the case of unshare(2) and setns(2)) user namespace, even if the new namespace is created or joined by the root user (i.e., a process with user ID 0 in the root namespace).
+  - Note that a call to execve(2) will cause a process’s capabilities to be recalculated in the  usual  way  (see  capabilities(7)).
+Consequently, unless the process has a user ID of 0 within the namespace, or the executable file has a non‐empty inheritable capabilities mask, the process will lose all capabilities.
   - Having a capability inside a user namespace permits a process to perform operations (that require privilege) only on resources governed by that namespace.